sxxyrry/XRthon/README.md

 # XRthon
-This is my programming language, Python at the bottom, and it's actually inspired by Python.
+This is my programming language, the underlying programming language uses python, and it's actually inspired by Python.